troylelandshields/hardconversations/samples/birdfinder/README.md

 # Bird Finder

+# TODO: do images instead of text to keep with the spirit of the xkcd comic.

 Given a page of text, count how many birds there are.
 Parse the details of each bird, and then generate a nice description.

 # birdfinder.yaml